RenderKit/ospray/doc/api.md

 What to render and how to render it depends on the renderer's parameters.
-If the framebuffer supports accumulation (i.e., it was created with `OSP_FB_ACCUM`) then successive calls to `ospRenderFrame` will progressively refine the rendered image.
+If the framebuffer supports accumulation (i.e., it was created with `OSP_FB_ACCUM`) then successive calls to `ospRenderFrame` will progressively refine the rendered image (until `targetFrames` is reached).

 To start an render task, use